NVIDIA/aistore/docs/etl.md

 Another note is that we pass additional parameters via the `annotations` field.
 We specified the communication type and wait time (for the pod to start).

-After all these steps we are ready to start the transformers.
+After all these steps we are ready to start the ETL containers.
 Just before we do that let's take a quick look at how our pods look like:

 ```console